Venus Fly Traps - Dionaea Muscipula

 Spread

-Over 15cm in height and 25cm in width once they reach maturity.
-The ultimate height will take around 5 years to achieve, but can survive for over twenty years in the right conditions.
+Over 10cm in height and 25cm in width once they reach maturity.
+The ultimate size will take around 5 years to achieve, but can survive for over twenty years in the right conditions.
+The flower spike will reach around 30m in height.

 Pruning & Maintenance